-In 2025, non-governmental organizations (NGOs) and non-profits operate in a world of a profound dual reality: one of unprecedented digital opportunity, with access to powerful free tools and global reach, and one of unprecedented regulatory pressure.
-The ability to navigate both is no longer an ancillary skill but a core requirement for mission success.
+In 2025, non-governmental organizations (NGOs) and non-profits operate in a dual reality: one of unprecedented digital opportunity, with access to powerful free tools and global reach, and one of increasing regulatory pressure.
+Navigating both is no longer an ancillary skill but a core requirement for mission success.

-This article is not an opinion piece, but a technical, factual guide intended to serve as a resource for non-profit leaders, board members, and digital managers.
-It will cover the key digital assets available, the global regulatory trends affecting them, and a framework for building a resilient digital presence.
+This article provides a technical and factual guide for non-profit leaders, board members, and digital managers.
+It covers the key digital assets available, the global regulatory trends affecting them, and a framework for building a resilient digital presence.

 Section 1: The Digital Imperative: Core Assets for Modern NGOs